Masters in Education (Special Education)

 The programme can be taken as one year full time or two and three years part-time.
 Taking the programme over one academic year involves completing four taught module assignments and a research dissertation.
 Students taking the programme over two academic years complete four taught module assignments in the first year and a research dissertation in the second year.
 Students taking the programme over three years complete two taught module assignments in each of the first two years and in the third year write a research dissertation.

 The taught component contains four modules, with each module containing approximately 25 hours of contact time.
-The blended learning approach involves a mix of distance education and face-to-face interaction.
-Each module requires students to attend classes on two weekends (Friday night and all day Saturday), with on-line resources available to read in advance of each weekend of attendance.
+The blended learning approach involves a mix of distance education and face-to-face interaction with on-line resources available to read in advance.

 - Module One |Introduction to Special Education for the Classroom Teacher: Module one comprises of an introduction to the development of special educational provision both nationally and internationally.
 Critical issues affecting educational access for children and young people with special educational needs will be discussed and participants will be expected to critically engage with the theory and practice of inclusion.